Wolverine971/9takes/src/blog/community/inspiration-for-9takes.md

 ### People needed to be listened to. 👂

-After having a series of conversations where my wife and I grew to understand where each other was coming from, she told me to take a personality test.
+After having a series of conversations where my wife and I felt like we were getting it, she told me to take a personality test.

 At first, I didn’t want to because I thought it was pseudo-science and didn’t know I would get anything out of it.
 However, since I couldn’t solve our relationship problems alone, I should be open to other solutions and perspectives.
 I figured I had nothing to lose, so I gave it a shot.

 And yeah, I got something out of it.
 I was mind-blown 🤯.
 It was telling me things about myself that I felt but had never verbalized.
 It made me think about myself in the third person from a bird’s eye view.
 I wanted to know more about myself, my wife, and the other personalities of people in my life.
 I went down a rabbit hole, reading everything I could about personality.
 A new language opened up to me, and it felt like I was unlocking ancient hidden secrets.